How to Build a Birdhouse

 DIY Birdhouse overview: Materials, tools and design

-This how to build a birdhouse plan is a fun project—so fun that it’s hard to say who benefits more from it: the bird or the builder.
-You can let your imagination run and experiment with a variety of materials, shapes and designs.
-You only need to follow a few parameters (see chart below) that are specific to the bird species you’re trying to attract.
-Follow the clear how-to photos and study the drawing and the cutting list to build our project exactly, or personalize it with the details you want: a stone chimney, some shutters or cedar shingles.
+Building a birdhouse is a fun project — so fun it’s hard to say who benefits from it more, the birds or the builder.
+You can follow the how-to photos and study the drawing and the cutting list to build our project exactly, or personalize it with any details you want, like a stone chimney, shutters or cedar shingles.

 Most any softwood (pine, cedar, cypress, redwood, fir) will work for your birdhouse.
 We used pine for the walls and base, exterior fir plywood for the roof, and birch square dowels (available at home centers or hobby shops) as well as birch dowel pins for porch balusters.